 The next thing is to recycle properly.
 One ton of recycled plastic saves more than sixteen barrels of oil.
 Recycling plastic needs about sixty percent less energy than producing virgin plastic.
 Recycled plastic is not perfect as it still requires large amounts of water and energy and often chemical processing as well, but at least some plastic that we already have, can be reused.

-It is not just rigid or hard plastic that can be recycled, but also soft or flexible plastic like shopping bags.
+It is not just rigid or hard plastic like Tupperware that can be recycled, but also soft or flexible plastic like shopping bags.
 Shopping bags can be cut into strips and tied together to form a continuous yarn.
 This plastic yarn is then used to crochet or knit mats.

 But there are many more plastic items that can be collected for recycling.
 These would include food wrappers, bubble wrap, bags from rice, pasta and bread, plastic film from toilet paper and nappies, citrus bags, cereal liners and many more.